3 Must-visit Medici palaces in Florence

 If you have any energy left after exploring the Medici palaces in Florence, stop at the Church of San Lorenzo.
 As you already know, a noble family used to live in the Medici-Riccardi Palace, which is only a few steps from San Lorenzo Church.

-You are quite right to think that San Lorenzo Church was the parish church of the Medici family.
+You are quite right to think that San Lorenzo Church was the parish church of this family.
 The wealthy family would come here to pray on Sunday mornings.
-The Medici also spent a lot of money on the reconstruction of the church.
-They commissioned Brunelleschi to design it.
-Later Michelangelo began to work on the Medici tombs in the Old Sacristy.
+They also spent a lot of money on the reconstruction of the church and commissioned Brunelleschi to design it.
+Later Michelangelo began to work on their tombs in the Old Sacristy.

 San Lorenzo Church is a lavish family mausoleum with important works by Donatello, Michelangelo and Brunelleschi.